Edmund Tudor, 1st Earl of Richmond: Capture, captivity and death

 Gruffudd made war with the troops under Edmund, capturing the castles at Aberystwyth, Carmarthen and Carreg Cennen by June 1456.
 The rebellion didn't last long, and by early August, Edmund's forces had retaken those castles although minor skirmishes continued for several months longer.
 While Edmund was in Wales, the King had deposed York.
 In retaliation, York sent 2,000 men under William Herbert on 10 August to take South Wales.
 When they arrived at Carmarthen Castle, they took the stronghold and captured Edmund Tudor.

 As Herbert's troops moved on to Aberystwyth, Edmund was left behind, imprisoned in Carmarthen Castle.
-On 3 November 1456, Edmund became infected with the bubonic plague and died there.
+On 3 November 1456, Edmund died there, having been infected with the bubonic plague.
 He was buried at the nearby Franciscan Church in Carmarthen.
 There were suspicions that Edmund may have been murdered, and so a trial was held several months later with several parties accused, but no one was found guilty.
 Edmund's remains were removed to the choir of St David's Cathedral, Pembrokeshire, in 1539, due to the dissolution of the monasteries enacted by his grandson, King Henry VIII of England of the Royal House of Tudor.